lucascalvet/2021_22_FSI_Logbooks/LOGBOOK5.md

 ### Task 1: Getting Familiar with Shellcode

+- We were able to understand the shellcode and run the generated 32 bit binary that executed the shellcode.
+- A shell was launched when executing the binary, as expected.

 ### Task 2: Understanding the Vulnerable Program

+- We understood how the program had a buffer overflow vulnerability, since it was copying a 517 bytes buffer to a 100 bytes one.
+This opens the possibility to get a root shell
+- By using the `make` command, we compiled the vulnerable program with flags for turning off StackGuard and the non-executable stack protections and set it as a root owned Set-UID program.

 ### Task 3: Launching Attack on 32-bit Program (Level 1)